less/less-docs/content/features/mixins-parametric.md

 * use dummy semicolon to create mixin call with one argument containing comma separated css list: `.name(1, 2, 3;)`,
 * comma separated default value: `.name(@param1: red, blue;)`.

 It is legal to define multiple mixins with the same name and number of parameters.
-LESS will use properties of all that can apply.
+Less will use properties of all that can apply.
 If you used the mixin with one parameter e.g. `.mixin(green);`, then properties of all mixins with exactly one mandatory parameter will be used:

 ```less
 .mixin(@color) {